3 Summary of Material accounting polices

 Derivative instruments

-The company uses derivative financial instruments, such as forward currency contracts to hedge its foreign currency risks.
+The Company uses derivative financial instruments, such as forward currency contracts to hedge its foreign currency risks.
 Such derivative financial instruments are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently re-measured at fair value.
 Derivatives are carried as financial assets when the fair value is positive and as financial liabilities when the fair value is negative.
-Any gains or losses arising from changes in the fair value of derivatives are taken directly to profit or loss.
+Any gains or losses arising from changes in the fair value of derivatives are taken directly to standalone statement of profit or loss.

-Changes in the fair value of derivative contracts that economically hedge monetary assets and liabilities in foreign currencies, and for which no hedge accounting is applied, are recognised in the statement of profit and loss.
-The changes in fair value of such derivative contracts, as well as the foreign exchange gains and losses relating to the monetary items, are recognised in the statement of profit and loss
+Changes in the fair value of derivative contracts that economically hedge monetary assets and liabilities in foreign currencies, and for which no hedge accounting is applied, are recognised in the standalone statement of profit and loss.
+The changes in fair value of such derivative contracts, as well as the foreign exchange gains and losses relating to the monetary items, are recognised in the standalone statement of profit and loss.

 D Property, plant and equipment